ehwan/RustyLR/README.md

   -v, --verbose
           print debug information.

-          Print the whole rule set (include auto-generated rules), and the shift/reduce resolving process.
+          print the auto-generated rules, and where they are originated from. print the shift/reduce conflicts, and the resolving process.
 ```